Hansgrohe

-Hansgrohe SE is a German sanitary fittings manufacturer.
-It was founded by Hans Grohe in 1901, in Schiltach, Baden Wuerttemberg, Germany.
+Hansgrohe SE is a German plumbing materials and sanitary fittings manufacturer.
+It was founded by Hans Grohe in 1901, in Schiltach, Baden-Württemberg, Germany.
 Hansgrohe is one of the world's largest shower head, hand shower and tap suppliers, next to competitors such as Grohe and Kohler.
-Principal shareholder is the Masco Corporation, Taylor, Michigan, United States.

 Hansgrohe is not to be confused with the Grohe AG, another German sanitary fittings manufacturer, which was founded by Hans Grohe's son Friedrich.

 Background

-Hansgrohe has two major shareholders: The family of Klaus Grohe, the founders’ youngest son, holds 32%, Masco Corporation 68%.
+Hansgrohe has two major shareholders: The family of Klaus Grohe, the founders' youngest son, holds 32%, Masco Corporation 68%.
 Hans Jürgen Kalmbach became chairman of Hansgrohe in 2018.
 The company sells its products under two brand names: Axor and hansgrohe.

 In 2017, Hansgrohe reported sales of 1.077 billion Euro (2016: 1.029 billion Euro).
 The company employs about 4,962 people, 40% outside of Germany.
 Hansgrohe manufactures its products in factories in the United States, Germany, France and China.
 With 34 subsidiaries and 21 sales offices the company is present all over the world.
 Hansgrohe exports its products into more than 140 countries.